-Watching the decline of my parents accentuated to me the importance of maintaining mobility as we age.
-Once an older person is confined to a walker or wheelchair, they begin to deteriorate rapidly.
+Watching the decline of my parents as they moved into their late 80s emphasized to me the importance of maintaining mobility as we age.
+Once an older person is confined to a walker or lightweight transport chair, they begin to deteriorate rapidly.
 It’s astounding to see people, much younger than myself, scooting around Walmart on electric carts.

 Take a two-mile walk every morning before breakfast.